Other / mixed grade configuration · Midwest City, OK

 What is the racial and ethnic makeup of Okla.
 Virtual Charter Acad Es?

 The largest demographic group at Okla.
-Virtual Charter Acad Es is White at 41.2%.
-The school serves a diverse student body in Midwest City, OK.
+Virtual Charter Acad Es is White at 41.2% of enrollment, in Midwest City, OK.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 73.4/100.

 What is the Resource Investment Index for Okla.
 Virtual Charter Acad Es?

 Okla.
-Virtual Charter Acad Es has a Resource Investment Index of 37/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Virtual Charter Acad Es has a Resource Investment Index of 37/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page